-The 2018/19 and 2019/20 ensemble was supported by the Colwinston Charitable Trust, bringing the young musicians and their tutors together for three rehearsal weekends.
+From 2018-20 the ensemble was supported by the Colwinston Charitable Trust, bringing the young musicians and their tutors together for three rehearsal weekends.
 During this time, the Ensemble impressed audiences at Cwlwm Celtaidd, Tafwyl, Sesiwn Fawr Dolgellau, the Interceltic Festival at Lorient in Brittany, the National Eisteddfod and Gŵyl Werin Hydref.

 Download the March Glas Single HERE